-Sometimes, individual browser securities may cause an older version of published Adobe Captivate or Articulate Storyline files to not work within Thinkific.
+Sometimes, individual browser securities may cause older versions of published Adobe Captivate or Articulate Storyline files to not work within Thinkific.
 If you have access to the original file, we recommend re-exporting the file with an updated version of your publishing program.

-- For Adobe Captivate, click here to track and learn more about each available system update.
+- For Adobe Captivate, you can learn more about their available system updates through their Help Center.

 If you are experiencing a zip file error or white screen, make sure to check out our Multimedia troubleshooting guide here.

 Do you recommend using Rise or Storyline content?